TalhaSheikh-dev/Semantic_Similarity_Doc_n_Doc/README.md

 The code is used to do 2 different things
-1 - Find a string in the document
+*Find a string in the document
-2 - Match a document with other document
+*Match a document with other document

 # Finding a string in the document